arquitecturas-concurrentes/iasc-elixir-horde-minimal-example/README.md

 StressTest.perform(20, 20)
 ```

+### What's Horde?

+Horde is a distributed supervisor and a distributed registry.
+Horde was inspired very heavily by Swarm and built to address some perceived shortcomings of Swarm’s design.

+You should use Horde when you want a global supervisor (or global registry, or some combination of the two) that supports automatic fail-over, dynamic cluster membership, and graceful node shutdown.

+### Features and differences between Horde and Swarm

+Horde mirrors the API of Elixir’s Supervisor and Registry as much as possible, and in fact it runs its own Supervisor per node, distributing processes among the cluster’s nodes using a simple hash function (ala Swarm).

+Aside from some additional code to glue together supervisors into a distributed supervisor, Horde should be a drop-in replacement for Elixir’s Supervisor or Registry.

+While Swarm’s global process registry blurs the line between a registry and a supervisor (for example, using `register_name/5`, Swarm will start and restart a process for you, but not otherwise supervise your process), Horde maintains a strict separation of supervisor from registry.

+This is the biggest difference between Swarm and Horde and resolves some problems stemming from Swarm’s blurring of these concepts.

+Thus, Horde provides both Horde.Supervisor and Horde.Registry

 ### How to send message to the supervised processes by horde??

 At some point you’re going to start multiple processes under a distributed supervisor, and you’ll want to communicate with them.
 The question is: how?